vishwanatha-turing/pg_agent/README.md

 python -m venv .venv
 source .venv/bin/activate  # or .venv\Scripts\activate on Windows

-# 3. Install the pipeline dependencies
+# 3. Install the pipeline dependencies (editable install recommended for dev)
-pip install -r studio/requirements.txt
+pip install -r requirements.txt        # or:  pip install -e .[dev]

 # 4. Provide your API keys (OpenAI, Anthropic, etc.)
+# If an `.env.example` file exists, copy it over and fill in your keys:
-cp studio/.env.example .env        # optional helper file, if present
+# cp .env.example .env
 # then edit .env and fill in the keys, e.g.
 # OPENAI_API_KEY="sk-..."
 # ANTHROPIC_API_KEY="sk-anthropic-..."